 I LOVE being in Malta when there are festas.
 The atmosphere is amazing and everyone has a great time.
 The best festas are in the hot summer months when warm evenings are perfect to enjoy the open air celebrations.

 Expect plenty of food, drinks, music and fireworks.
 If you want to experience a festa (and you really should!) you can book a tour with Get Your Guide (my preferred tour group company) below:

-Experience the spectacular Maltese festa tradition, for which fireworks are a must.
+One of our top Malta tips is to make sure to experience the spectacular Maltese Festa tradition, for which fireworks are a must.
 Enjoy the special sweets made for these parish feasts, as well as the beautifully lit-up streets and church, while the parish brass band fills the air with music.

 Where is the best place to stay in Malta?

 To answer this question I would say that it really depends on what you want from your holiday in Malta.
 There are so many options to choose from that it is worth considering which part of the island would suit you best.

 The south of the island – Marsaskala or Marsaxlokk